 Well, I have news for you: (you decide if it’s good or bad) there is a similar area at the new airport.
 The view is nicer, but the area and restaurants are the same (Pictures below).

-What comes to food, not all the kids and families eat fast food.
+When comes to food, not all the kids and families eat fast food.
 I tried to find something healthier or at least normal food to eat.
 I ended up having wedged potatoes and spaghetti with tomato sauce from Scbarros.
-This was the best food I found from there.
+This was the best food I found there.

 Have you found any good and affordable restaurants from Istanbul New Airport?